 Study 2 tested whether the anticipated intensity of felt shame with respect to a prospective act or trait that others disvalue tracks the degree of devaluation expressed by local audiences regarding that act or trait.
 Participants rated 29 brief hypothetical scenarios in which someone’s acts or traits might lead them to be viewed negatively.
 The scenarios featured situations in various evolutionarily relevant domains, including: social exchange, parenting, mating, the violation of social norms, status, and skills.

-Participants were randomly assigned, in a between-subjects design, to an audience condition or a shame condition.
+Participants were randomly assigned to an audience condition or a shame condition.
 In the audience condition, participants were asked to rate 29 scenarios involving another individual (e.g., “He hosts his extended family for a holiday meal, but he burns the food”, “He dropped out of school much earlier than others”).
 In this condition participants were asked to “indicate how you would view this person if they were in those situations”; they indicated their reactions using scales ranging from 1 (I wouldn’t view him negatively at all) to 7 (I’d view him very negatively).
 These ratings provide event-specific measures of the degree to which the members of a given population would devalue the individual described in the scenarios.

 A different set of participants was asked, in the shame condition, to “indicate how much shame you would feel if you were in those situations” (i.e. in each of the 29 scenarios; e.g., “You host your extended family for a holiday meal, but you burn the food”, “You dropped out of school much earlier than others”), on 1 (no shame at all) to 7 (a lot of shame) scales.
 In both conditions the scenarios were presented in randomized order.
 To conduct the replications, we used original materials provided by the third author.